v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 1) Disable surface mods in Vortex.

-2) Make sure graphics driver is up to date .
+2) Make sure graphics driver is up to date/Reinstall graphics driver

+3) Disable any overlay (steam or nvidia/amd overlay for example)

 4) Disable the apearance menu mod.